armagankaratosun/dask-ml/README.md

 # dask-ml
-simple dockerfile based on the daskdev/dask:latest image and includes the dask_ml packag
+Simple dockerfile based on the daskdev/dask:latest image and includes the dask_ml package